New York woman's body mistakenly donated for scientific research

-NEW YORK, June 16 The body of a recently deceased New York woman was mistakenly released from a city morgue and donated for medical student research, city officials and a family attorney said on Monday.
+NEW YORK The body of a recently deceased New York woman was mistakenly released from a city morgue and donated for medical student research, city officials and a family attorney said on Monday.

 Children of the late Aura Ballesteros, 85, made arrangements with the New York City's Office of Chief Medical Examiner in mid-May to hold their mother's body at a city morgue while they planned a funeral, attorney Sanford Rubenstein said.